babashka/sci/README.md

 *x* ;;=> 1
 ```

-Creating SCI vars from Clojure can be done using `sci/new-var`:
+Creating SCI vars _from Clojure_, to be exposed to your SCI scipts, can be done using `sci/new-var`:

 ``` clojure
 (def x (sci/new-var 'x 10))
 (sci/eval-string "(inc x)" {:namespaces {'user {'x x}}}) ;;=> 11
 ```

-To create a dynamic SCI var you can set metadata or use `sci/new-dynamic-var`:
+To create a dynamic SCI var from Clojure you can set metadata or use `sci/new-dynamic-var`:

 ``` clojure
 (def x1 (sci/new-var 'x 10 {:dynamic true}))